Rock of Ages (2012 film): Cast

 Additionally, Kevin Nash and Jeff Chase starred as Jaxx's bodyguards.
 Constantine Maroulis, who played Drew in the original Broadway cast, appears as the Capitol Records executive during "Any Way You Want It".

 Several 1980s musicians also made cameo appearances throughout the film, including Kevin Cronin of REO Speedwagon, Sebastian Bach of Skid Row, Debbie Gibson, Nuno Bettencourt of Extreme, Joel Hoekstra of Night Ranger/Whitesnake and Porcelain Black, during "We Built This City/We're Not Gonna Take It".

 Eli Roth makes an appearance as Stefano, the Zee Guys' music video director, and T. J. Miller appears as a Rolling Stone receptionist.

 Production

 Development

-After the success of the original Off-Broadway production, the film rights were sold to Warner Bros. and New Line Cinema in early 2009.
+After the success of the original Off-Broadway production, the film rights were sold to Warner Bros.
+Pictures and New Line Cinema in early 2009.
 Adam Shankman was hired to direct the film in October that year.
 Chris D'Arienzo, creator of the stage musical, revealed he was originally attached to write and direct the film, wishing to have it visualised as similar to Metro-Goldwyn-Mayer (MGM) musicals such as Singin' in the Rain, however the studio elected to hire someone they felt they could trust with the budget they wanted to give the film, resulting in Shankman's hiring.